"Why do some patients stay in remission, while others see their cancer return?

 COMMON BRAND NAME(S): Istodax

-USES: Romidepsin is used to treat a certain type of cancer (CTCL-cutaneous T-cell lymphoma).
+USES: Romidepsin is used to treat certain types of cancer (cutaneous or peripheral T-cell lymphoma).
 Romidepsin works by stopping the growth of cancer cells.

 HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before your first romidepsin treatment and each time you get another dose.
 If you have any questions regarding the information, ask your doctor or pharmacist.